Travis Dorsch essentially had two careers at Purdue.

 * He led the nation with an average of 48.4 yards per punt during the 2001 regular season.
 It was tied for the fourth-highest average in NCAA history.
 He led the Big Ten and tied for third in the nation with an average of 1.82 field goals during the 2001 regular season.

-- He finished his career as the Big Ten leader with 68 field goals and 355 points and ranked fifth with 151 PAT's.
+* He finished his career as the Big Ten leader with 68 field goals and 355 points and ranked fifth with 151 PAT's.
 His 68 field goals ranked fifth in conference history through the 2013 season.

 * He set Purdue records for season field goals (22 in 2001 - since broken by Ben Jones with 25 in 2003), season field goal percentage (.815 in 2001 - since broken by Jones at .833 in 2004 and Chris Summers at .818 in 2007), season punting average (48.1 in 2001), career field goal percentage (.701 - since broken by Carson Wiggs at .737 from 2008 to 2011) and career punting average (48.5).

 Dorsch became the first Purdue consensus All-American since defensive back Rod Woodson in 1986.